Skip to content

 }

 In response to the decrement event, we take the current count and subtract 1 from it.
-Then, we call transition method to create Transition<CounterState> object which we return.
+Then, we call transition to create a new state and return it as a Transition.Result.

 If you notice, our logic currently allows user to decrement to a number below 0.
 We can update the transition logic to prevent this.